Tracy-Wang7/PISA/README.md

 All LLM experiments are conducted on four NVIDIA H100-80GB GPUs, while all other experiments run on a single such GPU.

 ---
+## Updates
+A standalone optimizer module/package of PISA will be released soon.

 ## Sections in the paper

 ✅ **Data Heterogenerity** corresponds to Section **Data Heterogeneity**